creativecontrol/dmx-socket-video/README.md

 Videos will be retriggered if the percentage is changed and then you return to the previous value 5% -> 6% -> 5%.
 Videos are not protected from retriggering if they are already playing.

+##Video formatting
+We recommend [MPEGStreamclip](http://www.squared5.com/) as an encoding software.
+Clips should be encoded as MPEG-4 with h.264 compression.
+Our tests have used 70% quality encoding.